-A Ride for a Child Ambassador raises funds and awareness to support Tu Nidito’s mission, further ensuring that no child grieves alone!
-Our dedicated cyclists will participate in a ride on Thursday, November 18th, 2021, a day that is nationally recognized as Children’s Grief Awareness Day.
-Check back this summer for more information on the 2021 Ride For a Child Ambassador program!
+A Ride For a Child Ambassador raises funds and awareness to support Tu Nidito’s mission, further ensuring that no child grieves alone!
+Our dedicated community of cyclists rally together each November in support of Tu Nidito’s mission and in honor of Children’s Grief Awareness Day, for a celebratory group ride around Tucson.Continue reading

 Looking for a camp that serves children impacted by serious medical condition and death?
 There are a number of organizations throughout the state of Arizona providing weekend and overnight camps for kids, teens and families.
 Discover a camp that meets your child’s needs!Continue reading